Designer, Artist, Writer living in Seattle, Washington

-This catalog is designed to use as a B2B marketing tool at Creativation a large arts and crafts conference held in Phoenix, Az.
+This catalog is used primarily as a B2B marketing tool at Creativation, an annual arts and crafts conference, held in Phoenix, Az.

 Imagine Crafts is an arts and crafts supplies distributor and maker.
 Imagine distributes Tsukineko (Tokyo, Japan) ink pads and markers to the Americas and makes shimmer sprays, mixed media supplies and embossing powders as well.

 My role as inhouse designer is to maintain all digital assets.
 One of the challenges of marketing is showing the depth color swatches available.
 In order to meet this challenge with energy and excitement, I work with my team to plan out color features for each month of the year.
 This gallery features a few samples of art and photography I created for our facebook and twitter pages and monthly newsletters.

 Imagine Crafts released Fireworks Craft Spray in a 0.5 bottle that was sold individually and in 3-packs.
 In Spring 2017, Imagine Crafts released a 2 oz size in 24 colors.
 In this design, I created new art for a product release of the 2oz bottle.
 I converted art, text, colors, color swatch titles and new bar codes for 24 files.